-MONO NO AWARE is proud to offer year round filmmaking workshops in Brooklyn, NY.
-Workshops are limited to 12 persons or less, providing an intimate hands-on learning experience.
+MONO NO AWARE is proud to offer filmmaking workshops in Brooklyn, NY.
+Workshops are limited to 10 persons or less, providing an intimate hands-on learning experience.
 Instructors are locally-based, practicing filmmakers and artists looking to share their years of knowledge and experience.
-Workshop materials; film stock, film processing, access to cameras, editing equipment, HD video transfer of finished work and online hosting of your finished film are all inclusive.
+Workshop materials; film stock, film processing, film cameras, editing equipment, HD video transfer of finished work and online hosting of your finished film are all inclusive.
 At the end of each workshop there is a FREE public screening open to you and your friends.
 Each session, MONO NO AWARE partners with local and international film festivals to offer entry waivers to all our participants.
 To assist you in entering your work, MONO NO AWARE will host your finished film on our Vimeo+ channel.

-Please read workshop policies before registering.
+Please read our list of workshop policies below before registering.

 Rachael Guma is a filmmaker and sound artist currently living and working in Brooklyn, New York.
 Through her experiments with Super 8 film and analog sound, Rachael strives to create an engaging live viewing experience that embraces the idiosyncratic qualities of technology, while maintaining a hand-crafted approach to her output.
 Ever since graduating from the San Francisco Art Institute, her films have screened at the San Francisco Cinematheque, RX Gallery, Mono No Aware, Northern Flickers, Microscope Gallery, and AXWFF 2011; where she was asked to take part in a lively panel discussion on women filmmakers.
 As a member of Optipus Film Collective, she has performed live foley sound at Participant Gallery, Dense Mesh IV, and the 2011 Index Festival.
-Her teaching experience includes introducing avant-garde film to at risk teens at Reel Works and Super 8 workshops for MNA.
+Her teaching experience includes introducing avant-garde film to at risk teens at Reel Works and Super 8 workshops for Mono No Aware.

 John Klacsmann is Archivist at Anthology Film Archives and oversees the principal audio-visual collections there.
 This includes inspecting, repairing, and cataloging film originals, prints, and videos; assisting researchers; facilitating film preservation projects; and managing the day-to-day operations of the archive offices and vaults.
 Klacsmann graduated from the L. Jeffrey Selznick School of Film Preservation at George Eastman House in 2008 and worked as a film preservation specialist and optical printing technician at Colorlab, a film laboratory in Maryland, before joining Anthology in 2012.

 Tore Knos is a feature film producer, writer, and director.
-Most recently he produced “Abel’s Field” starring Kevin Sorbo, which will be released by Sony Pictures Home Entertainment in 2013.
+Most recently he produced “Abel’s Field” starring Kevin Sorbo, which Sony Pictures Home Entertainment released in January.
 Prior to this project, Tore co-produced two Steven Seagal films: “The Keeper” and “Against the Dark.”
 After graduating from the University of Southern California with a joint degree in Business Administration and Cinema-Television, Tore began his career as an associate producer on Universal Home Entertainment’s release of “Out for Blood” starring Kevin Dillon.
 Following production of the film, Tore was accepted into the prestigious agent trainee program at International Creative Management (ICM), one of the world's largest talent agencies.
 During his tenure with the company, Tore assisted many of the agency’s most influential writers, directors, and actors.
-Tore lives in New York City and frequently speaks at USC's film school.
+A member of the Producers Guild of America, Tore lives in New York City and frequently speaks at USC's film school.

 Tim Korn is a musician and sound designer based in Brooklyn NY.
-His client list includes The New York Times, ESPN, The Sundance Channel, WIlliams Sonoma, AMEX, Comedy Central, PBS and many more.
+His client list includes The New York Times, ESPN, The Sundance Channel, Williams Sonoma, AMEX, Comedy Central, PBS and many more.
 He travels the world recording sound and has his base here in Williamsburg. timothykorn.com

 Tomasz Werner recently completed an MFA degree in film production at The University of Texas in Austin and also studied at the School of The Art Institute of Chicago.
 Tomasz is a filmmaker, camera professional, and editor living in Brooklyn and currently works in commercial production.
 He has previously led 16mm filmmaking courses for the University of Texas and workshops for Austin's AGLIFF festival.
 Specializing in documentary and experimental approaches to narrative storytelling, his personal work has been exhibited at SXSW, The Austin Film Society, and the Minneapolis International Film Festival.
 With a never-ending penchant for anything analog and photo-chemical, he often incorporates super 8 and 16mm film into his camera work.
 One Arm Films